Dre Campbell Farm

 Their color varies from reddish-brown to dark brown or black.
 Adult ticks have eight legs, making them arachnids, and their bodies can swell significantly after feeding.

 These pests are known carriers of various diseases, including Lyme disease and Rocky Mountain Spotted Fever [2].
-If not treated promptly, these illnesses can have severe, long-lasting effects.
+If left untreated, these illnesses can have severe, long-lasting effects.

-Adult ticks attach to the skin of their host and feed on blood, sometimes for days, increasing the risk of disease transmission.
+Adult ticks attach to their hosts’ skin and feed on blood, sometimes for days, increasing the risk of disease transmission.

-How to Get Rid of Ticks in House and Yard Naturally
+How to Get Rid of Ticks in the House and Yard Naturally

-By using the home remedies and natural solutions below, you can effectively reduce and eliminate ticks from your home and yard, keeping your family and pets safe from the dangers they pose.
+You can use the home remedies and natural solutions below to help reduce and remove ticks from your home and yard.
+This helps keep your family and pets safe.

 1. Maintain a Tidy Yard

-Leaf litter and other yard debris provide an ideal environment for ticks to hide.
+Leaf litter and other yard debris provide ideal hiding places for ticks.

 2. Salt

-Salt is a natural desiccant, which dries out and kills by dehydrating.
-It works great at killing tick eggs and larvae.
+Salt is a natural desiccant that dries out and kills by dehydrating.
+It works well for killing tick eggs and larvae.

 Therefore, sprinkle salt on carpets, rugs, and other areas where ticks might hide.
 Leave it overnight, then vacuum it up thoroughly.